 - Create personas to become deeply familiar with the audience you are trying to attract and the problems they face

-- Leverage different types of content for different stages of the buyers journey
+- Leverage different types of content for different stages of the buyers’ journey

 - Use data as much as possible

-- Take an owned to earned approach to turn content into PR wins
+- Take an owned-to-earned approach to turn content into PR wins

 Establish a brand identity

-Chipotle, for example, is widely acclaimed for its brand identity solely because of the voice it uses on social media.
+Chipotle, for example, is widely acclaimed for its brand identity solely because of its voice on social media.
 Chipotle serves burritos and bowls to people of all ages, but the company realized early on that they were widely popular among millennials and younger audiences.
 Chipotle immediately adopted the language and the interests of a generation Y or Z-er, so their audiences feel like they are engaging with a witty peer rather than a fast food restaurant.